 Christmas Tree Care Tips

-But we won't make that mistake again.
-We've had too many Christmas mornings with the tree so dried out that we've been afraid to turn on the lights.
-Now, we try to wait till at least three weeks before Christmas to get the tree.
+We won’t make that mistake again.
+We’ve had too many Christmas mornings where the tree was so dried out that we were afraid to turn on the lights.
+Now, we wait at least three weeks before Christmas to get the tree.

-As a result, we've become experts in prolonging Christmas tree life.
+As a result, we've become experts in prolonging the life of Christmas trees.
 It's our own little Christmas miracle.
 And we'd like to share our Christmas tree care tips with you.

 Christmas Tree Care Tips for Buying a Tree